 Companies Offering First Responder Deals

 First responders can qualify for special offers across a wide range of categories.
-Many businesses that offer these discounts are retailers, selling everything from clothing to cars.
+Many businesses that offer these discounts are retail stores, selling everything from clothing to cars.
 Others provide services, such as travel, entertainment, and cellphone service.
 Even institutes of higher education have gotten in on the act, offering discounts to first responders seeking advanced degrees.

 Some of the biggest companies that offer first responder deals are general retailers — stores where it’s possible to buy nearly anything.
 These include:

 - Costco.
 This chain offers a $30 gift card to all first responders who sign up for membership and verify their identity through ID.me.
-This deal is also available to nurses, military service members, government workers, and teachers.
+This deal also applies to nurses, military service members, government workers, and teachers.
 In addition, Costco is giving all first responders and health care workers priority access to its stores for the duration of the COVID-19 crisis.
 That includes pharmacists and all hospital workers with a hospital ID.
-Members of these professions can move to the front of any line to enter the store after showing their Costco membership card and an official work ID showing their profession.
+Members of these professions can move to the front of any line to enter the store after showing their Costco membership card and an official work ID listing their profession.

 - Overstock.
 Police officers, firefighters, paramedics, and EMTs are all entitled to a free Club O Gold membership at Overstock.
-This membership gives them a 5% discount on all purchases, free returns on select items, price matching of competitors’ stores, and other perks.
+It gives them a 5% discount on all purchases, free returns on select items, price matching of competitors’ stores, and other perks.
 To get your free membership, sign up and verify with ID.me.

 Apparel & Accessories